The 14th President of Tufts University

 To be Tufts is to take the original mission seriously—to be the light on the hill ... not to show off that it is brighter than others, but to make sure that it provides light that others can use to advance their own lives.

 About President Kumar

-President Kumar also serves as a professor in the Department of Electrical and Computer Engineering at Tufts University’s School of Engineering.
+Sunil Kumar is the president of Tufts University and assumed office on July 1, 2023.
+He is the 14th president of Tufts and the first person of color to hold the office.
+He also serves as a professor in the Department of Electrical and Computer Engineering at Tufts University’s School of Engineering.

 At Tufts, Kumar is strongly committed to preserving and enhancing the emphasis on a liberal arts undergraduate education within a tight-knit and student-centered environment.
 He is also focused on enabling conditions that foster cutting-edge teaching and world-class research that serves both national and global interests through Tufts’ many graduate and professional schools.